Synthetixio/SIPs/content/sccp/sccp-145.md

 ## Motivation
 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-In order to maximize the revenue for snx stakers and leave less money on the table, this sccp to increase the ETH Wrappr minting fee to 250 bp.
+In order to maximize the revenue for snx stakers and leave less money on the table, this sccp proposes to increase the ETH Wrappr minting fee to 250 bp.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).